A good subject line is essential because it directly affects both your deliverability and open rates.

 - Good subject line content will ensure your mail gets through to the recipient and improves your open rates.

-In this guide we give you some practical tips on how to get this critical content right every time.
+In this guide, we give you some practical tips on how to get this critical content right every time.
 First and foremost, remember that most email clients use keyword filters which check for content that indicates spam.
 You must therefore avoid using words associated with spam at all costs.
-To help you with this, we have drawn up a list of known spam keywords.

 General guidelines for writing subject line content